tomhrr/paws/README.md

     modification_window: 3600
 # Receiver configuration.
 receivers:
-    # The type of the receiver.  ('maildir' is the only available
+    # The type of the receiver.
-    # receiver type.
   - type: "maildir"
     # The workspace for the receiver.
     workspace: "apnicops"
+    # The name of the receiver.
+This must be unique for each receiver
+    # entry in the configuration file.
+    name: "default"
-    # Receiver-specific configuration.
-For 'maildir', this is a
+    # Type-specific configuration.
+For 'maildir', the only extra
-    # map from conversation name to maildir path.
-A '*' can be
-    # used to map all conversations to a single maildir path.
-    conversation_to_maildir:
-      "*": "/home/tomh/maildir/slack"
+    # configuration is the path to the maildir.
+    path: "/home/mail/slack"
 # Sender configuration.
 sender:
   # The sendmail command to be used for mail that isn't to be sent